 IND-CPA

 Most of the FHE schemes achieve only indistinguishability under chosen plaintext attack (IND-CPA) security.
-In this scenario, the adversary is able to choose some plaintexts m0m_0 and m1m_1 to ask for their encryption.
-The challenger chooses a random bit bb and sends cbc_b the encryption of mbm_b to the attacker.
-Then an attack is considered successful if the adversary is able to distinguish the ciphertext cbc_b (i.e., to guess bb).
+In this scenario, the adversary is able to choose some plaintexts and to ask for their encryption.
+The challenger chooses a random bit and sends the encryption of to the attacker.
+Then an attack is considered successful if the adversary is able to distinguish the ciphertext (i.e., to guess ).
 This security model may be sufficient for certain scenarios, but as soon as an attacker has access to the decryption of some ciphertexts they have chosen, it may be insecure.

 IND-CCA2